Mastering Race Pace: Tailored 5K & 10K Training Plans for Faster Times

 How to use it

 • Set your zones in your tracking app.
-The easy zone is around 9 min / mi, the race‑pace zone is 7 min / mi.
+Easy sits around 9 min / mi; race pace at 7 min / mi.

-• During the workout, enable the real‑time audio cue to alert you when you drift out of the target zone.
+• During the workout, turn on real-time audio cues so you’ll hear when you drift outside your target window.

 All paces are in miles (with kilometre equivalents where relevant).